Interest and Expense on the Income Statement

 Investing Lesson 4 - Analyzing an Income Statement

-The next section of the income statement with which we are going to deal gets into interest income and interest expense.
-These are particularly important when you are dealing with certain types of businesses in industries or sectors such as banking, insurance, and real estate so pay careful attention to this section if you are considering investing in the stock of a company operating in or around these areas of the economy.
+The next section of the income statement that we will deal with covers the topics of interest income and interest expense.
+These are particularly important when you are dealing with businesses in industries or sectors such as banking, insurance, and real estate.

 Interest Income on the Income Statement

-Companies sometimes keep their cash in short-term deposit investments such as certificates of deposit with maturities up to twelve months, savings account, and money market funds.
+Companies sometimes keep their cash in short-term deposit investments such as certificates of deposit with maturities up to twelve months, savings accounts, and money market funds.
 The cash placed in these accounts earn interest for the business, which is recorded on the income statement as interest income.

 For some companies, interest income is relatively small or even meaningless.
 For others, such as insurance underwriters, it is of enormous importance.
 Property and casualty insurance companies such as The Travelers, Progressive, and Allstate invest a substantial percentage of book value and policyholder "float," which is money they hold until policy claims are paid out but do not own, in investment-grade bonds, particularly corporate bonds.
 Changes in interest rates can result in considerable changes, for better or worse, to the profitability of the firm.